1792 United States presidential election: Popular vote

 (c) Those states that did choose electors by popular vote had widely varying restrictions on suffrage via property requirements.

+(d) Returns for several states are incomplete.

 Popular vote by state

+Elections in this period were vastly different from modern day presidential elections.
+The actual presidential candidates were rarely mentioned on tickets and voters were voting for particular electors who were pledged to a particular candidate.
+There was sometimes confusion as to who the particular elector was actually pledged to.
+Results are reported as the highest result for an elector for any given faction.
+For example, if three Federalist electors received 100, 50, and 25 votes, Federalist electors would be recorded as having 100 votes.
+Confusion surrounding the way results are reported may lead to discrepancies between the sum of all state results and national results.

+In Massachusetts, the best performing elector candidate for the Eastern District, Thomas Rice, was not selected by the Massachusetts General Court to be an elector.
+Rice was a Federalist and his returns have been included into the state total below instead of the second best performing elector candidate.

-Six of the fifteen states chose electors by any form of popular vote.
-The vote totals of Kentucky and Virginia appear to be lost.
-Vote totals for 13 of 76 Virginia counties exist.
+The totals for Kentucky, Pennsylvania, and Virginia appear to be incomplete.
+In several states candidates of unknown affiliation received votes.

 Electoral votes by state

 The states chose 135 electors, out of whom 132 cast ballots.
 (Two electors from Maryland and one from Vermont were absent and did not vote.)
 As per the terms of the unamended constitution, each elector was permitted two votes for president, with a majority of "the whole number of electors appointed" necessary to elect a president.
 Each of the participating electors cast one vote for Washington, who was elected president.
 The electors were split on their second choice: Adams received 77 votes to Clinton's 50, enough to secure a second-place finish behind Washington and the vice presidency.